-8. The ransom for a man’s life are his riches, but a poor man will not heed reproof.
+8. The ransom for a man’s life are his riches, but a poor man hears no threat.

-9. The light of righteous men rejoices, but the lamp of wicked men will be put out.
+9. The light of righteous men rejoices, but the lamp of wicked men shall be put out.

 10. Strife comes only through pride, but with the well-advised is wisdom.